phikal/4jhan-server/doc/CONFIG.md

 | `upload` | `String` | Local directory for image uplaod, `./img/` as default |

 A config file is neccecary, althoug it can only contain `{}`.
 If that is so, the default options will be used (Not recomended).

+#### Robots.txt

+If you want to add a `robots.txt` file, add a `robots.txt` file to the project root.
+The server will host it if it found.